 If your family is juggling special diets or dealing with food allergies and sensitivities, you have an even bigger incentive to pack your own food.
 Rstaurants and grocery stores are getting better at providing food choices for different diets, but it’s not worth taking a wait-and-see approach if a special diet is crucial when traveling.
 Traveling gluten-free?
 Here are some great tips for traveling gluten-free with kids.

-Plan a Few Surprises for Back Seat Emergencies
+2. Plan a Few Surprises for Back Seat Road Trip Emergencies

-Unexpected surprises are always a great way to soothe bruised egos and cranky kids, as long as you plan strategically.
-Before heading out on an adventure, I try and buy or borrow a few new toys, games, and CDs to distract my kids from what is otherwise a long and arduous journey.
+Unexpected surprises are always a great way to soothe bruised egos and cranky kids, as long as you plan strategically before you embark on your family road trip.
+Before heading out on any long car ride, I try and buy or borrow a few new toys, games, and CDs to distract my kids from what is otherwise a long and arduous journey.
 A few years ago, we received this awesome road trip game box, which is essentially a shoebox filled with different games and activities for the kids.
 It even included a custom score-keeping book.

 We change up the contents of the game box every so often, and because it only comes out during the family road trip, it’s kind of like being acquainted with an old friend.
-Not only is this awesome for car rides, but it’s great for camping trips and hotel rooms too.
+Not only is our game box for car rides, but it’s great for camping trips and hotel rooms too.
+It also makes an awesome gift for any travel-loving family!
 The contents of the game box change over time, but over the years, we’ve included: